 For many, mental health and the holidays are closely related.
-2020 has been a challenging year, and as it draws to a close, we want to urge everyone to have a mentally, physically and financially healthy holiday season.
+2021 has been a challenging year, and as it draws to a close, we want to urge everyone to have a mentally, physically, and financially healthy holiday season.

-The COVID-19 pandemic continues, and the financial fallout from the lockdowns will live on into next year as well.
+The financial fallout from the last few years of restrictions may live on into next year as well.
 As we celebrate the holidays and finish out the year, our focus is on helping people find peace, whether emotional or financial.

 Read on to learn how you can help others achieve good mental health during the holidays.